A review of fabric marking tools and a few tips & tricks for successful fabric marking

 Here are my gripes:

 I’m a big fan of Sewline products, but I don’t use this one very often.
 When I do reach for it, it’s typically to trace applique patterns onto fabric.
 (And that’s usually on the wrong side of the fabric.)
-The lead is extremely hard and durable, has never broken on me.
+The lead is extremely hard and durable, and it has never broken on me.

 Sewline also makes ceramic pencils in pink and yellow.
 I haven’t tried those colors, but here is how the black faired in my test results: As you can tell, the black ceramic pencil made a nice mark on the white fabric, but is not discernable on the others, which is to be expected.